 It is highly recommended that there is access to a HFNO delivery system in a convenient location close to any DAT.

-See further below for appendices.
 This document is accompanied by a background paper (PG56BP) which provides more detailed information regarding the rationale and interpretation of the Guideline.